Everyday salespeople are facing unrelenting expectations to perform and it’s taking a dramatic toll on both their mental health and sales performance.

 Here are some ways a sales leader can start protecting and improving mental health within their sales team.

 Build Trust Between the Sales Manager and Sales Representative

-It is the responsibility of the sales leadership team to start the discussion about mental health and have an honest conversation with their sales team.
-Talk about when they’ve struggled with mental health, what they’ve had challenges with and ways they’ve learned to overcome them throughout their sales career.
+It is the responsibility of the sales leadership team to start the discussion about mental health.
+An easy first step for a leader is to have an open and honest conversation with their sales team.
+Talk about when they’ve struggled with mental health.
+What they’ve had challenges with and ways they’ve learned to overcome them throughout their sales career.

 Even though the discussion around mental health has become less taboo in society – very little has changed within highly competitive “Sales Culture.”

 Salespeople will often still feel embarrassed or fear talking about their mental health struggles in the workplace.
 Sales leaders need to start the conversation and create a culture where it’s comfortable to openly talk about mental health.

 In the past I’ve seen one meeting, openly talking about sale mental health, immediately strengthen trust bonds between a sales leader and their sales team.